Frequently asked questions

 Upgrades prorate forward (you pay the difference for the current period).
 Downgrades + cancellations do NOT prorate backward (you keep the full current-period features; next period is the lower tier).

-If you hit a billing bug or a pricing surprise that wasn't your fault, email billing@clickstream.com — those always get fixed.
+If you hit a billing bug or unexpected charge, email billing@clickstream.com.

 Technical